Veterinary Microbiology MSc

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-This is a full or part-time programme, intended mainly for graduates, those already working in veterinary diagnostic/research laboratories and staff from other laboratories who want to enhance their understanding of the role of microorganisms in animal health and disease.
+This full or part-time course has been designed for graduates, those already working in veterinary diagnostic and research laboratories and staff from other laboratories who want to enhance their understanding of the role of micro-organisms in animal health and disease.

-Pharmaceutical research personnel, policymakers, veterinarians, public health personnel and environmental biologists will also benefit.
+Pharmaceutical research personnel, policymakers, veterinarians, public health personnel and environmental biologists will also benefit from studying our MSc in Veterinary Microbiology.

 Part-time and short course study